 We recommend using full-service weather (as opposed to doing it yourself), as it gives you an advantage in regard to the most efficient route planning and en-route weather updates.
 This can save both time and money in overall operations management and planning.
 A full-service weather package helps your crew stay informed and also keeps your passengers updated, especially when alternate destinations must be considered in cases of natural phenomena like typhoons.

 8. Being aware of security and geopolitical issues

 Geopolitical and security situations can change rapidly.
 Obtaining security briefs for planned destinations or checking the Web sites of agencies such as the U.S Department of State and the British Foreign & Commonwealth Office will help you better prepare for the safety of your aircraft, crew and passengers.
 Vetting vendors and support providers is also an important consideration.
 Also, developing international crisis preparation and management plans can be helpful in order to know what to do before things go wrong.

 9. Evaluating jet fuel availability and contract pricing

 At times, there may be issues with fuel availability due to strikes or perhaps high demand at island locations.
 There can also be issues with fuel contamination.
 You can subscribe to our weekly e-mail newsletter to help you identify some of these fuel availability issues.

 Plan fuel uplifts and fuel credit in advance for all intended destinations.
 With advance arrangement, contract fuel pricing can be obtained at outlying locations.
-One easy resource for requesting a customized fuel estimate online is the UVair Fuel Program Web site.
 To minimize overall fuel costs, consider tech stop options, strategic tankering of fuel and opportunities for fuel tax exemption at the pump, particularly in Europe.